linagora/tmail-flutter/docs/adr/0092-upgrade-flutter-riverpod-3.md

 `UncontrolledProviderScope(container: appProviderContainer)` exposes the **same container** to both the widget tree and the imperative GetX layer, enabling incremental `ConsumerWidget` migration.

+### Resolving the container from legacy code with a `BuildContext`

+When a legacy GetX controller or helper already receives a `BuildContext`, it resolves the nearest widget-tree container with `ProviderScope.containerOf(context, listen: false)`.
+This keeps the call site on the Riverpod scope used by its UI, including scoped overrides in tests, without adding another direct dependency on the frozen `appProviderContainer` singleton.

+Code with a `WidgetRef` continues to use `ref.read` or `ref.watch`.
+The global `appProviderContainer` remains limited to the existing context-free call sites listed below.

 ### 2. `LocalSettingsNotifier` — `StateNotifier` → `@riverpod Notifier`

 ```dart